ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Has there ever been a disconnect between the goals you laid out and what the person actually worked on?

-Maybe priorities changed throughout the year (they will) or maybe now strategic initiiave m.
-Things that seemed ao important in January may have turned irrelevant in June.
+Maybe priorities changed throughout the year (they will) or maybe now a new strategic initiative needs to be added to the roadmap (it will).
+Things that seemed so important in January may have turned irrelevant in June.
 How do you ensure alignment between the company vision, team goals with this person's personal goals and motivations?

-Frequency: monthly (with more junior people or people new to their role), quarterly (more senior/experienced staff)
+**Frequency:** monthly (with more junior people or people new to their role), quarterly (more senior/experienced staff)

+**Meeting Length**: 60 minutes

 ### Career Development Conversations
 Frequency: every 6 months